Particular/docs.particular.net/nservicebus/messaging/non-durable-messaging.md

 The use of non-durable messages involves relaxing message delivery guarantees in order to achieve better performance.

+> [!WARNING]
-WARNING: This can make an endpoint more susceptible to message loss during server crashes and restarts.
+> This can make an endpoint more susceptible to message loss during server crashes and restarts.
 See [effect on transports](#effect-on-transports) for more details.

 partial: enable